ppamorim/Dragger/README.md

 [![Join the chat at https://gitter.im/ppamorim/Dragger](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ppamorim/Dragger?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The library was created in order to provide new animations for activities on Android.
-Using the ViewDragHelper class, it is possible to create smooth animations that allow full control of the view by user.
+Using the ViewDragHelper class, it is possible to create smooth animations that allow full control of the view by the user.

 This new component has been created using some concepts described on [Flavien Laurent Blog][1] and [Denevell Blog][2].